allandproust/StockTake/README.md

 Open Stocktake.py
 Select file for stocktake
-select columns to be searched
+Select columns to be searched
-set column of quatity total to match with found set column for Found,Excess and Short start scanning.
+Set column of quatity total to match with found
+Set 3 column for Found,Excess and Short
+Start scanning.

-found will be updated with quantity found. will notify if excess is found row will be highlighted for found stock. save you staocktake and open excel file to have look.
+Found will be updated with quantity found.
+Will notify if excess is found
+Row will be highlighted for found stock.
+Save you stocktake and open excel file to have look.

-currently supporting only '.xlsx' excel format
+Currently supporting only '.xlsx' excel format